 Does it improve your call experience when the customer service agent doesn’t sound like they’re reading from a script?

-We thought that if we asked the question too directly—“Do you dislike speaking with call center agents who sound scripted?”—we’d get too many automatic “Yes” responses.
-So we rephrased the question to focus on improvement.
+In 2014, the answer was a clear “Yes.”
 Over two-thirds of the respondents (69 percent) said their customer service experience is improved when the agent doesn’t sound like they are reading from a script.
+In 2018, the answer was an even more resounding yes!

 The next step was to gauge how much a customer’s call experience is improved when the agents don’t sound scripted.
 (After all, if call centers are going to consider changing a central component of their management and training, the incentive will need to be big.)
 For this we asked: